Momolem/knowledge-mkdocs/docs/CleanCode/Designpatterns/Adapter.md

 ##  Pros and Cons
 Pros  | Cons
  --- | ---
-_[[../Single Responsibility Principle|Single Responsibility Principle]]_.
+_[[../Clean Code Developer/Prinzipien/Single Responsibility Principle|Single Responsibility Principle]]_.
 You can separate the interface or data conversion code from the primary business logic of the program. | The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
 Sometimes it’s simpler just to change the service class so that it matches the rest of your code.
-_[[../Open Closed Principle|Open Closed Principle]]_.
+_[[../Clean Code Developer/Prinzipien/Open Closed Principle|Open Closed Principle]]_.
 You can introduce new types of adapters into the program without breaking the existing client code, as long as they work with the adapters through the client interface. |

 -